|

 began with the first Africans forcibly brought to the Western Hemisphere in the 1500s, and resistance continued until the

 last emancipations in the Americas.
-For the former British colonies, which became the

-United States, colonial-era resistance
+which became the United States, colonial-era

-and early antislavery activities are the base on which the Underground Railroad was built.
+resistance and early antislavery activities are the base on which the Underground Railroad was built.
 Without resistance, there would have been no need for the extensive legal codes which upheld property

 rights in human beings or for the brutal intimidation which always existed just beneath the surface of this coercive social